 Transfer Credit for Repeated Course WorkDegree credit will not be given for a transferred undergraduate course that a student has previously taken at USC.
 (This regulation does not apply to a USC course that a student withdraws from and then takes at another institution.)

 Subject credit only will be given for a transferred undergraduate course previously taken at USC, under the following conditions: (1) When the student took the course at USC, he or she received a grade or mark which fails to meet departmental or university requirements.
-(2) The student obtained prior approval from the department offering the USC course on the USC Transfer Course Work Pre-Approval form.
+(2) The student obtained prior approval from the department offering the USC course on the USC transfer course work pre-approval form at www.usc.edu/transfercredit.

 Permission to Register at Another Institution

 Undergraduate Transfer Credit LimitationsAs defined in the Residence Requirement, once students enroll at USC, only courses taken during a summer semester will be considered for transfer credit.
 No transfer work may be used to satisfy any general education requirements or the writing requirement if those courses are taken after a student has enrolled at USC.
-In addition, transfer courses taken after enrollment at USC cannot be used to fulfill upper division requirements in the major or minor without prior approval, using the Request for Exception to Residency form.
+In addition, transfer courses taken after enrollment at USC cannot be used to fulfill upper division requirements in the major without prior approval, using the request for exception to residency form available from academic advisors or Degree Progress.
+Transfer courses may not fulfill upper division requirements in the minor under any circumstances.

 Students are advised to consult their major department or College Academic Services before taking college course work at another institution.
 Students should also consult the Degree Progress Department to ensure that the work will transfer.

-ProcedureIf students wish to take summer course work elsewhere after admission to USC, they must first obtain appropriate written pre-approval from the Degree Progress Department.
+ProcedureIf students wish to take summer course work elsewhere after admission to USC, they must first obtain appropriate pre-approval.
 Even if there is an articulation agreement, pre-approval is necessary to assure the student's eligibility.
+Most students can use the online pre-approval process available on OASIS.
+In some cases, the paper pre-approval form must be used.
+It is available at www.usc.edu/transfercredit.

 Once the course work has been completed elsewhere, students must request the other institution to send an official transcript to USC so that the course work can be evaluated and transferred.